fledge-iot/fledge-filter-rate/docs/index.rst

   - Logical operators (and, nand, nor, not, or, xor, xnor, mand, mor)

 .. note::

-  this plugin is designed to work with streams with a single asset in the stream, there is no mechanism in the expression syntax to support multiple asset names.
+  This plugin is designed to work with streams with a single asset in the stream, there is no mechanism in the expression syntax to support multiple asset names.